...Highlights: whale sharks, manta rays, dolphins, turtles, schooling fish & big pelagics...

 ...Diving environment: wrecks, walls, drift diving, beginner and advanced divers, off the beaten track...

 Situated to the south of Sudan and Egypt, between Eritrea and the Horn of Africa, Djibouti is where the southern waters of the Red Sea meet the Gulf of Aden and the Arabian Sea.
-Few travellers venture to this country compared to its northern neighbours and, with less development, many of the region’s reefs remain untouched, unpolluted, and largely free from the impact of mass tourism.
+Few scuba divers venture to this country compared to its northern neighbours and, with less development, many of the region’s reefs remain untouched, unpolluted, and largely free from the impact of mass tourism.
 Beneath the surface, divers can explore vibrant coral gardens, dramatic underwater drop-offs, and unique geological features, including a tectonic rift.

 The waters surrounding Djibouti span thousands of square kilometres, with the Port of Djibouti serving as a key gateway to the Red Sea for centuries.
 This strategic location has resulted in an impressive number of shipwrecks scattered across the seafloor.
 While Djibouti is well-known for its world-class liveaboard diving, it also features striking volcanic islands, coral islets, and nearly 400 km of stunning coastline.

-For scuba divers, the best known region of Djibouti is the Seven Brothers archipelago, with its relatively untouched soft and hard coral reefs, amazing drop offs, and ship wrecks.
+For scuba divers, the most popular region of Djibouti is the Seven Brothers archipelago, with its relatively untouched soft and hard coral reefs, amazing drop offs, and ship wrecks.
 Currents coming in from the Indian Ocean attract large marine animals such as pilot whales and beaked whales.
 You will have the opportunity to see large schools of fish, dolphins and manta rays.
 It’s also very common to see large schools of stingrays, grey reef and nurse sharks, barracudas, and groupers.
 Over 200 species of coral are found here, making it an extremely diverse ecosystem.

-But Djibouti is best known for its abundant whale sharks.
+But Djibouti is best known to divers for its abundant whale sharks.
 The strong currents that flow through Ghoubbet al-Kharab and the Gulf of Tadjoura make this area a haven for these marine animals, the largest of all sharks.
 So many juvenile whale sharks are observed in the area that scientists suspect it could be a vital nursery for the species.
 The nutrient-dense, fast-moving waters also foster robust coral growth, allowing the local reefs to flourish.

 The country boasts 4 marine protected areas (MPAs) that divers can explore, each covering between 35 and 447 square kilometers of ocean.
 The Moucha and Maskali islands was the country’s first designated MPA.
 Since then, more areas have been added, such as Haramous, Arta, and the Seven Brothers archipelago, which in the past, were vulnerable to poaching and unregulated commercial fishing.
 Djibouti's latest marine conservation program was initiated in 2013, and despite its relatively recent establishment, all protected areas have shown noticeable improvements.
 Today, non-governmental organizations (NGOs), including Mission Blue and KAI, are playing a crucial role in these efforts, collaborating with local fishermen to enhance conservation initiatives.